powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 **iidm.import.cgmes.ensure-id-alias-unicity**
 The `iidm.import.cgmes.ensure-id-alias-unicity` property is an optional property that defines if IDs' and aliases' unicity is ensured during CGMES import.
 If it is set to `true`, identical CGMES IDs will be modified to be unique.
 If it is set to `false`, identical CGMES IDs will throw an exception.
 Its default value is `false`.

-**iidm.import.cgmes.id-mapping-file-path**
-The `iidm.import.cgmes.id-mapping-file-path` property is an optional property that defines the path of the CSV file containing a mapping between IIDM identifiers and CGMES identifiers.
-By default, its value is `null`:
-ID-mapping CSV file is read only if it is in the imported compressed file.

 **iidm.import.cgmes.import-control-areas**
 The `iidm.import.cgmes.import-control-areas` property is an optional property that defines if control areas must be imported or not.
 Its default value is `true`.